Arithmetics in number systems with cubic base: Case with small positive conjugate

 \begin{prop} Let $\beta$ be the dominant root of the polynomial

 where $0<b<a$.
 Then $2\leq L_{\otimes}(\beta) \leq 4$ for sufficiently large $a$. \end{prop}

-\begin{example} Using the bound $\frac{1}{3}$ on the positive conjugate we get that $2\leq L_{\otimes}(\beta) \leq 4$ for $a\geq 9$.
-The Table \ref{tab:4} shows the results for remaining cases.
-As we can see, there is a stripe with higher upper bounds, which we have not supported by the corresponding lower bounds.
+\begin{example} Using the upper bound $\frac{1}{3}$ on the positive conjugate we get $2\leq L_{\otimes}(\beta) \leq 4$ for $a\geq 9$.
+The Table \ref{tab:4} shows the results for the remaining cases.
+As we can see, there is a stripe with higher upper bounds on $L_{\otimes}(\beta)$, which we have not supported by corresponding lower bounds.

 \end{example}